daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_applicationbehaviourstutorial.md

     return (numberOfRecords, employeesList);
     ```

-6. Navigate to tab Attributes, and add new one by clicking on button Add new.
-Set its Name as Primavera, Type as Data source / Primavera, and as required by checking option Is required?.
+6. Navigate to tab Attributes, and add the following attributes by clicking on button Add new.

-7. Navigate to tab Attributes, and add new one by clicking on button Add new.
-Set its Name as Employee, Type as Agent / Employee, and set Primavera as data source attribute.
+    - Primavera (Type: Data source / Primavera)
+    - Employee (Type: Agent / Employee; Data Source attribute: Primavera)

-8. Through the left side menu, create a new application behaviour by accessing the option ***Extensibility / Application Behaviours / Add new***.
+7. Through the left side menu, create a new application behaviour by accessing the option ***Extensibility / Application Behaviours / Add new***.
 Set its name as "IntegratePurchaseOrder", and Primavera as Data Source.

     Copy and paste the following code: